phkaiser13/PeitchGIT/docs/user-guide/lua-scripting.md

 end
 ```

-With this plugin active, any attempt to push to `main` or `master` using a `phgit` command will be blocked, helping you enforce team development policies.
+With this plugin active, any attempt to push to `main` or `master` using a `ph` command will be blocked, helping you enforce team development policies.